How to Handle Equipment Failure and Downtime Situations

 5. Replace

 Replacing a system/machine is when you disconnect it from your operations and replace it with a completely new one.
 A newly built machine/system can be very beneficial.
 It is often more productive and runs more efficiently with less energy consumption and noise.
-A machine with newer components will have better performance and durability (with proper maintenance, of course).
-An added benefit is that more recent devices will meet today’s safety standards.
-Think it will take forever to get a new system built?
-That’s not always the case!
+A machine with newer components will have better performance and durability (with proper maintenance).
+An added benefit is that more recent devices will meet today's safety standards.
+Do you think it will take forever to get a new system built?
+That's not always the case!
 We have experienced engineers on staff to help you through the design process and will assist in selecting the right components.

-Ideally, you would want to consider machine refurbs and upgrades during scheduled machine maintenance periods, allowing ample time to implement the best and most cost-efficient course of action.
+Ideally, it would help if you considered machine refurbs and upgrades during scheduled machine maintenance periods, allowing ample time to implement the best and most cost-efficient course of action.
 But if you’re in a dire breakdown situation where you need the machine running again ASAP, you might be limited in options.
 We can quickly determine the reasons for your equipment failure by testing, disassembling, and inspecting all components for wear, breakage, and damage.
 Because we are a distributor for many high-quality parts manufacturers, we can get the required replacement parts quickly.

 2. How was your system performing before any breaks?

 Was your system performing just fine, or do you need increased speed, precision, or other performance gains?
 If your machine has been running great, a simple repair may be all that’s required.
-But if your machine’s performance has been poor, you might consider refurbishing, retrofitting, or replacing the unit to get it up to snuff with your production needs.
+But if its performance has been poor, you might consider refurbishing, retrofitting, or replacing the unit to suit your production needs.

 3. Is your system overconsuming energy?

-Older machines/systems can be energy hogs.
-If you’re tired of paying steep energy bills, consider an upgrade with either retrofitting or replacing the system, as modernized machinery is more energy efficient.
+Older machines and systems can be energy hogs.
+If you’re tired of paying steep energy bills, consider upgrading by retrofitting or replacing the system, as modernized machinery is more energy efficient.

 4. Can you hear me?
 How loud is your machine?

 If your machine is unbearably loud, upgrading equipment often reduces noise.
-Retrofitting your device with new components or upgrading to newer technologies can result in considerable noise reduction.
+Retrofitting your device with new components or upgrading to newer technologies can considerably reduce noise.

 Tips for using your maintenance time wisely!